 Requesting a Special Education Eligibility Evaluation

-In the excerpt below from Individualized Education Programs: Summary, Process and Practical Tips, prepared for Autism Speaks by Goodwin Procter LLP, experts share information about how to request an evaluation if you have concerns about your child:
+In the excerpt below from Autism Speaks Guide to Individualized Education Programs, experts share information about how to request an evaluation if you have concerns about your child:

 If you or your child’s pediatrician know or believe that your child may have an autism spectrum disorder or if you otherwise believe your child is having difficulty in school, then you can formally request for your child to have a special education evaluation through the special education administrator of your child’s school.
 Your school district may also initiate a special education eligibility evaluation, however, you do not need to wait for this to occur.

 In advance or in addition, you may decide to pursue a private evaluation (i.e., one conducted by a private practitioner and not through the school district), particularly if you have requested a special education eligibility evaluation and your school district has not accommodated this request in a timely manner.
 If you pursue a private evaluation, be sure to check with your insurance provider to determine if the cost of such private evaluation will be covered.
 Your consent is required prior to any evaluation.